-In terms of internet usage, French is currently the language of choice for 60 million users, making it the eighth most widely used language on the internet.
+In terms of internet usage, French is currently the language of choice for 60 million users, making it the eighth most widely used language on the internet.58

-France is the UK's third most important non-English speaking export market.
+France is the UK's third most important

 Combined, France, Belgium and Luxembourg account for nearly £35 billion of British goods exports.
-French speaking countries are also a major source of imports into the UK with France in fourth place.
-A 2011 report from the Department for Business, Innovation and Skills states that: the EU is likely to remain the major market for British trade and investment over the medium term, with Germany, France and Benelux countries likely to remain our most important trade partners.
-60
+59 French speaking countries are also a major source of imports into the UK with France in fourth place.
+A 2011 report from the Department for Business, Innovation and Skills states that: the EU is likely to remain the major market for British trade and investment over the medium term, with Germany, France and Benelux countries likely to remain our most important trade partners.60 of its members in 2012 revealed that: French is the most commonly spoken language, but only four per cent of business owners surveyed claim that they are able to converse fluently enough to conduct business deals.63

-French is the language most sought after by those employers looking for language skills (49 per cent).
-It was also the second most frequently requested language in a survey of job advertisements carried out by Graham in 2012.
-A survey carried out by the British Chambers of Commerce
+French is the language most sought after by those employers looking for language skills (49 per cent).61 lt was also the second most frequently requested language in a survey of job advertisements carried out by Graham in 2012.62 A survey carried out by the British Chambers of Commerce